 B. Reporting by the Supervisor/Department Head

-All work-related injuries or illnesses must be reported to Campus Police (251-6710) and Human Resources (251-6605) immediately (or as soon as possible).
+All work-related injuries or illnesses must be reported to Environmental Health and Safety (251-6038) and to Campus Police (251-6710) immediately (or as soon as possible).
 Additionally, any hazardous working conditions that may have contributed to the accident must be reported immediately to the Environmental Health and Safety Officer and to the employee’s supervisor so that arrangements for investigation and correction can be made.

-Within 24 hours of knowledge of the injury, the Supervisor or Department Head must complete the Supervisor’s Accident Report form and submit the completed form to the Workers’ Compensation Administrator in Human Resources and the Safety Officer.
+Within 24 hours of knowledge of the injury, the Supervisor or Department Head must complete the Supervisor’s Accident Report form and submit the completed form to the Environmental Health and Safety Officer.

-The Environment Health and Safety Officer and the Workers’ Compensation Administrator may require additional forms or information, including employee work schedules, assigned tasks, lost or restricted days and initial and follow-up medical visits to complete required OSHA recordkeeping.
+The Environment Health and Safety Officer may require additional forms or information, including employee work schedules, assigned tasks, lost or restricted days and initial and follow-up medical visits to complete required OSHA recordkeeping.

 C. Reporting to The North Carolina Industrial Commission - The University is required to provide a written report to the Third Party Administrator within twenty-four (24) hours from knowledge of any injury that results in more than one day’s absence from work or if medical expenses exceed an amount determined by the North Carolina Industrial Commission.
 Responsibility for reporting to the North Carolina Industrial Commission rests with the Third-Party Administrator.